 The trope is invoked in the latest incarnation of the franchise, The Looney Tunes Show.
 Even Daffy Duck can't remember Bugs' catchphrase any more.

-Disney movies.
+Traditional Disney movies, particularly the fairy tale-based ones.
 A few can appear rather corny today.
 Especially the ones where the characters were similar to their original fairy tale inspirations, before the writers decided to adapt some more characterization to the princesses.
 The studio later experimented with new techniques that look rather sketchy today.
 (Namely the stuff in the 1960s; xerography was a pretty new technique for Disney then.
 Before, they mostly rotoscoped).

 Disney princesses.
 Snow White, Princess Aurora, and Cinderella.
 People like to complain that these characters are boring and don't do much, especially as compared to their later counterparts.
 What many forget however is that these characters could be considered very active when compared to most depictions of women in media at the time, and had at least a much personality.
 They appear even more active and nuanced when compared to the characters from the original fairy tales who did and said far less.